langdoc/KSCTC/README.md

 Basic metadata can be extracted from the overview below.
 Bibliographic metadata about the text sources is found in [Bibliography](bibliography.bib).
 Personal metadata about the text originators is included in the tier names in each individual session (e.g. "PAP1821m" is a male person born 1821, "AAA1932f" is a female person born 1932).

-## Simple corpus statistics
+## Corpus statistics
+Focus of our work so far has been on the Kildin Saami (sjd) subset.
+Akkala Saami (sia) and Skolt Saami (sms) data are still only rudamentally included.

 The following table provides an overview of the included data and the state of their completion.
+Below are more explanations of this table.

 | Session                                       | Description      | Tokens | Status   | Use   |
 | --------------------------------------------- | ---------------- | ------ | -------- | ----- |